-The Missouri Court of Appeals affirmed the Board of Registration's finding that Dan Duncan and Jack Gillum were grossly negligent by citing that while custom may shift the practical responsibility for the box beam connection design to the fabricator, custom cannot shift the legal responsibility for that design.
-As a legal matter, the "buck stops" at the engineer of record.
+The Missouri Court of Appeals affirmed the Board of Registration's finding that Dan Duncan and Jack Gillum were grossly negligent and should each lose their engineering licenses.
+In affirming the Board's decision, the Court of Appeals said that while customs may shift the practical responsibility for the box beam connection design to the fabricator, customs cannot shift the legal responsibility for that design away from the structural engineer of record.
+The Court concluded that as a legal matter, the "buck stops" at the structural engineer of record.